Fort de Fléron: Second World War

 From 10 May to 16 May 1940 Fléron was repeatedly attacked by air.
 The electrical system was destroyed the first day, compelling all firing adjustments and loading to be done by hand.
 The fort fired on German forces in the area, as well as providing covering fire to neighboring forts.
 Targets included the Citadel of Liège, the airport, and the Chàteau de Tancrémont.
 The fort also fired on attacking aircraft.
 Heavy aerial attacks on 17 May wrecked the communications center and the 15 cm turrets.
 The 105 mm guns ran out of ammunition, and a 75 mm gun was inoperable.
 The fort's commandant, Captain Gline, believed that the fort was no longer capable of effective resistance, and with the permission of his superiors released the garrison to join the field army.
 Four were killed and six wounded during the action.

 Present

-The fort has been buried under a public park and is surrounded by apartments.
+The fort is no longer visible as a military structure, having been largely demolished and buried to make way for a housing development known as the Cité du Fort (City of the Fort).
+Unlike neighboring forts such as Fort de Loncin or Fort de Lantin, it does not house a museum and is primarily a residential area.
+One of the few remaining visible traces is the air intake tower, which was designed to resemble a water tower.